rvalles/dbus_ti_link_uart_verilog/README.md

 Caveats
 * tilp/libticables2 likes to send files in large packets.
-  * Some devboards have buffer size to calculator below 4KB.
-These will fill faster than can be sent.
+  * Some devboards will only accomodate a limited size ring buffer to calculator, which will fill faster than can be sent.
   * Flow control takes care of it, and thus it is not an issue.
   * If uart flow control is not possible, workaround is to set a slower uart speed in Makefile and in libticables2.
     * 57600bps is slow enough for m68k calculator models.